Nate Ament: National team career

 Ament played for the United States under-18 basketball team at the 2024 FIBA U18 AmeriCup.
 He averaged 3.7 points and 1.5 rebounds per game as the United States won the gold medal.

 Personal life

 Ament's father, Albert, played college basketball at Wayne State.
-His mother, Godelive, is a native of Rwanda and met Albert while he was working for Catholic Relief Services and both were taking part in relief efforts in the aftermath of the Genocide Against Tutsi in Rwanda.
+His mother, Godelive, is a native of Rwanda and met Albert while he was working for Catholic Relief Services and both were taking part in relief efforts in the aftermath of the genocide against Tutsis in Rwanda.
+His mother lived in Italy, where she was adopted and became an Italian citizen.